-During World War II, two American soldiers (Dean Martin, Rio Bravo, and Montgomery Clift, A Place in the Sun) try to adjust to the military structure, while on the other side of the trenches, a confused Nazi officer (Marlon Brando, On the Waterfront) tries to find some validity to his cause.
+During World War II, two American soldiers (Dean Martin, Rio Bravo, and Montgomery Clift, A Place in the Sun) try to adjust to the military structure, while on the other side of the trenches, a confused Nazi officer (Marlon Brando, A Streetcar Named Desire) tries to find some validity to his cause.

 Reaction & Thoughts: